All Episodes

 But I wouldn't have chosen that as her most important accomplishment.

-Um most recently turned down an arrangement by two of the two other oil companies um who wanted to build the pipeline without any input from the state at all.
+She most recently turned down an arrangement by two other oil companies who wanted to build the pipeline without any input from the state at all.

-And um just finished the deal in a special session.
+And just finished the deal in a special session.

-And so she will be remembered for the forty billion dollar gas pipeline that will be built.
+And so she will be remembered for the $40 billion gas pipeline that will be built.

-Well, the um that's that's you know, it's an excellent point, and I got a little note here today from Frank Gaffney, who is uh the guy who runs the Center for Security Policy.
+And I got a little note here today from Frank Gaffney, who is a guy who runs the Center for Security Policy.

-Frank Gaffney is a is a uh a brilliant defense analyst, national security analyst, and he's one of us.
+Frank Gaffney is a brilliant defense analyst, national security analyst, and he's one of us.

 He writes, listening to her critics, one might think that John McCain's chosen running mate is a complete ignoramus when it comes to matters of national security.